 Q. What is the deadline to enroll in health insurance coverage for 2017?

-A. Open enrollment for 2017 coverage will begin on November 1, 2016, and will continue until January 31, 2017 (that’s the same schedule that was used for 2016 coverage, and it will also be used for 2018 coverage.
-But starting with 2019 coverage, the open enrollment window will be different).
+A. Open enrollment for 2017 coverage began on November 1, 2016, and will continue until January 31, 2017.
+(That’s the same schedule that was used for 2016 coverage, and it will also be used for 2018 coverage.
+But starting with 2019 coverage, the open enrollment window will be different.)

-December 15 = last day to get January effective date in most states
+December 19 was the deadline to get a January 1 effective date in most states

 January 31 = the last day to enroll